getreu/tp-note/docs/source/tpnote--manpage.md

 By convention, filename templates appear in the configuration file in variables named '`[tmpl] *_filename`'.
-When a content template creates a new note, the corresponding filename templates is called afterwards to calculate the filename of the new notes.
-The filename template '`[tmpl] sync_filename`' has a special role as it is synchronizes the filename of existing note files.
-As we are dealing with filenames we  must guarantee, that the templates produce only file system friendly characters.
-For this purpose _Tp-Note_ provides the additional Tera filters '`sanit`' and '`sanit(alpha=true)`'.
+When a content template creates a new note, the corresponding filename template is called afterwards to calculate the filename of the new note.
+Please note that, the filename template '`[tmpl] sync_filename`' has a special role as it is synchronizes the filename of existing note files.
+Besides this, as we are dealing with filenames we must guarantee, that the filename templates produce only file system friendly characters.
+For this purpose _Tp-Note_ provides the additional Tera filters '`sanit`' and '`sanit(alpha=true)`':

 * The '`sanit()`' filter transforms a string in a file system friendly from.
 This is done by replacing forbidden characters like '`?`' and '`\\`' with '`_`'